wonmor/YourEarth-Greenfoot/README.md

 This can be done by tinkering with the Earth's mass, which leads to the variation in the strength of the gravity.
 2. Remember the simple law: when the mass increases, the magnitude of the gravity gets larger as it bends more space and time.
 This leads to a phenomenon where the attraction force between the asteroid and the celestial object (which, in this case, Earth) increases.

+WHY THIS PROJECT DESERVES A 4+:
+1. It utilizes the famous Univeral Law of Gravitation equation (Gmm/r^2) to generate this beautiful but tricky orbital mechanics simulation.
+It also demonstrates great level of optimization by featuring blazingly fast calculation performance despite it not being written in lower level languages such as C++.
+2. By providing a visual aid for students who might be taking Gr.
+12 Physics, it helps them understand the concepts much faster and clearer than the textbook.
 ```